• Skip to main content

 Password Security Lock Circuit Using 4×4 Keypad and Arduino

-In this post we are going to construct a password security lock circuit, which can be accessed by a 6-digit password.
+In this post I will show how to construct a password security lock circuit, which can be accessed by a 6-digit password.
 To be more precise it is alpha numeric password.

 Hardware for this Project